jrsoftware/issrc/README.md

    Note: Microsoft HTML Help Workshop is only needed to be able to compile the help files.

+   Update: Microsoft does not offer that download anymore.

 4. **Build Inno Setup**